 Was this experience helpful?

-Hello Marc, How long have you been practicing crate training for?
-If it's been less than two weeks, I recommend practicing the Surprise method from the article I have linked below, continuing to ignore the barking (that tends to take a couple of weeks for older puppies), and giving it a little more time.
-Surprise method. https://wagwalking.com/training/like-a-crate If it's been more than two weeks and you aren't seeing at least gradual improvements, you may need to interrupt pup when they bark also.
-To do that: First, work on teaching the Quiet command during the day using the Quiet method from the article linked below. https://wagwalking.com/training/train-a-shih-tzu-puppy-to-not-bark Second, during the day practice the Surprise method from the article linked below.
+Hello Ishita, First, how long have you been crating pup for?
+If it's been less than 4 weeks, pup may simply need more time to adjust using the positive reinforcement methods.
+If it's been at least a couple of weeks, you can correct too.
+First, work on teaching the Quiet command during the day using the Quiet method from the article linked below. https://wagwalking.com/training/train-a-shih-tzu-puppy-to-not-bark Second, during the day practice the Surprise method from the article linked below.
 Whenever pup stays quiet in the crate for 5 minutes, sprinkle some treats into the crate without opening it, then leave the room again.
-As she improves, only give the treats every 10 minutes, then 15 minutes, 20 minutes, 30 minutes, 45 minutes, 1 hour, 1.5 hour, 2, hour, 3 hour.
-Practice crating her during the day for 1-3 hours each day that you can.
-Whenever she cries in the crate, tell him "Quiet".
-If she gets quiet - Great!
-Sprinkle treats in after five minutes if she stays quiet.
-If she continues barking or stops and starts again, spray a quick puff of air from a pet convincer at her side through the crate while calmly saying "Ah Ah", then leave again to interrupt her barking.
+As he improves, only give the treats every 10 minutes, then 15 minutes, 20 minutes, 30 minutes, 45 minutes, 1 hour, 1.5 hour, 2, hour, 3 hour.
+Practice crating him during the day for 1-3 hours each day that you can.
+If you are home during the day, have lots of 30 minute - 1 hour long sessions with breaks between to practice this, to help pup learn sooner.
+Whenever he cries in the crate, tell him "Quiet".
+If he gets quiet - Great!
+Sprinkle treats in after five minutes if he stays quiet.
+If he continues barking or stops and starts again, spray a quick puff of air from a pet convincer at his side through the crate while calmly saying "Ah Ah", then leave again.
 Only use unscented air canisters, DON'T use citronella!
-And avoid spraying in the face. surprise method: https://wagwalking.com/training/like-a-crate Repeat the rewards when quiet and the corrections whenever she cries.
-When she cries at night before it has been 6 hours, either ignore the crying or tell her Quiet, and correct with the pet convincer if she doesn't become quiet and stay quiet.
-I would only use corrections if you have tried rewarding quietness and ignoring barking for two weeks consistently and have not seen improvement with that (or cannot ignore due to a risk of being evicted or fined) - most dogs take a couple of weeks to adjust, and barking during that time is normal.
-If pup isn't adjusting, some dogs do need to be interrupted to help them learn, because barking can become habitual, in which case I recommend moving to using the Pet Convinver.
+And avoid spraying in the face.
+Surprise method: https://wagwalking.com/training/like-a-crate Repeat the rewards when quiet and the corrections whenever he cries.
+I would also work on commands that help build confidence and independence in general, like working up to a 1 hour Place command, a structured Heel during walks, and a distance Down-Stay using a long training leash and padded back clip harness.
 Best of luck training, Caitlin Crittenden

 Was this experience helpful?